Eve Kalinik: A day in the life of a top nutritionist

 7am: Waking up bright eyed and bushy tailed ready to start this new week with a morning boost and a stellar cup of antioxidant rich Crucafe coffee.

-9am: Morning Chai: Turmeric is one of the highest natural anti-inflammatories and antioxidants you can get…and it happens to be in the LUMITY complex too!
-I’m have a double whammy dose with this delicious mid-morning pick me up chai tea.
-Here’s the recipe to make this golden wonder…
+9am: Morning Chai: Turmeric is one of the highest natural anti-inflammatories and antioxidants you can get…and it happens to be in the Lumity complex too!
+I’m having a double whammy dose with this delicious mid-morning pick me up chai tea.

-Add a tablespoon sprinkling of nuts + seeds to pack in extra flavour to salads, porridges or they work brilliantly for topping soups in these chiller nights – all super easy and tasty ways to up your intake.
-Doesn’t really matter which ones you pick but like everything in the diet diversity is the key so mix them up!
+Add a tablespoon sprinkling of nuts + seeds to pack in extra flavour to salads, porridges or they work brilliantly for topping soups – all super easy and tasty ways to up your intake.
+‘Doesn’t really matter which ones you pick but like everything in the diet, diversity is the key, so mix them up!

-Lunch: Selenium: Brazil nuts are one of the best natural sources of selenium and did you know that just three of them will give your daily quota.
+Lunch: selenium.
+Brazil nuts are one of the best natural sources of selenium and did you know that just three of them will give your daily quota.
 Selenium is an essential micronutrient and also a powerful antioxidant that helps fight the ageing process and reduces damage to cells.
 It also gives our metabolism a bit of support too.

 Soups are wonderful for this and during these winter months make for a comforting hearty bowl of goodness at the end of a long grey day.
 Why not try my spicy parsnip satay or sweet potato garam masala soup recipes over on my website to add colour, nutrition and a spicy kick to your evening meal.